 However these countries, despite being Caribbean neighbors, are exceptionally different.

-However beaches aside, the scenery in both countries is very different.
+The scenery in both countries is very different too.
 The Bahamas is mostly flat and there’s little forest inland.
-St Lucia, on the other hand, as a volcanic island, has a lush mountainous inland made up of 19,000 acres of rain-forest which opens up many opportunities for walking, jungle trekking and exploring.
+St Lucia, on the other hand, is a volcanic island with a gorgeous mountainous inland made up of 19,000 acres of rainforest.
+That opens up many opportunities for walking, jungle trekking and exploring.

 A more accessible, and equally iconic beach, is Gold Rock Beach in Grand Bahama.
 Regarded as one of the best swimming spots – and beaches in the Caribbean – the sunsets here are unparalleled.
 In fact it’s the sunset reflecting off a nearby cay that gives this beach its name.